The Clinical Assessment Program is now only offered in the fall of each academic year.

 - $200 non-refundable application fee paid

-- Identification documents – Canadian Citizenship or PR Card
+- Identification documents – Proof of Canadian Citizenship or Permanent Residency

 - Medical Diploma (if applicable)

 - MCC Examination results* – MCCQE1 and NAC OSCE scores